ozel/DIY_particle_detector/README.md

 ## Diode Characterisation

 C-V curves of several diodes of the BPW34 series and BXP61 type have been taken to characterise the thickness of the sensitive layer under reverse bias conditions.
-At about 8V on the cathode (as is the case in the circuits V1.1 and V1.2), the typical sensitive layer thickness is about 50 um which corresponds well with the recorded energy spectra.
+With about 8 V on the cathode (as it is the case in the circuits V1.1 and V1.2), the typical sensitive layer thickness is about 50 um which corresponds well with the recorded energy spectra.
 Further discussion of  can be found in the paper.
 The folder [data_analysis_and_reference_measurements/diode_detector/diode_characterisation_and_simulation_plots](https://github.com/ozel/DIY_particle_detector/tree/master/data_analysis_and_reference_measurements/diode_detector/diode_characterisation_and_simulation_plots) provides the scripts to reproduce the corresponding plots.
 The raw C-V measurement data is available in [data_analysis_and_reference_measurements/diode_detector/data/high_resolution_CV](https://github.com/ozel/DIY_particle_detector/tree/master/data_analysis_and_reference_measurements/diode_detector/data/high_resolution_CV).